bidhan017/bidhan017/README.md

 **Data Science | AI Enthusiast | Problem Solver**

 Welcome to my GitHub!
-I’m a results-driven Data Science professional with a Master’s degree from the Technical University of Dortmund and over 3 years of experience in machine learning, data analytics, and scalable ETL pipelines.
+I’m a Data Science professional with a Master’s degree from the Technical University of Dortmund and over 3 years of experience in machine learning, data analytics, and scalable data pipelines.
 My expertise spans PySpark, Azure Databricks, and GCP, and I have delivered innovations in anomaly detection, time-series modeling, and Generative AI.
 I am passionate about building intelligent multi-agent systems and empowering organizations with actionable data insights.

 ## About Me